OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 The add-in called the `getAccessTokenAsync` method with the option `forceConsent: true`, but the add-in's manifest is deployed to a type of catalog that does not support forcing consent.
 Your code should recall the `getAccessTokenAsync` method and pass the option `forceConsent: false` in the [options](https://dev.office.com/reference/add-ins/shared/office.context.auth.getAccessTokenAsync#parameters) parameter.
 However, the call of  `getAccessTokenAsync`  with `forceConsent: true` might itself have been an automatic response to a failed call of `getAccessTokenAsync` with `forceConsent: false`, so your code should keep track of whether `getAccessTokenAsync` with `forceConsent: false` has already been called.
 If it has, your code should tell the user to sign out of Office and sign-in again.

 > [!NOTE]
-> Microsoft will not necessarilly impose this restriction on any types of add-in catalogs.
+> Microsoft will not necessarily impose this restriction on any types of add-in catalogs.
 If it doesn't, then this error will never be seen.

 ### 13010